sharpenrocks/Sharpen/README.md

 ### Critical Approach to New C# Features
 Learn to ❤ C# but not blindly.
 Take love with a pinch of salt ;-)

-*Sharpen* brings a critical view on C# features.
-It recommends applying them only if their usage will actually result in "sharper" code. *Sharpen* is not shy of saying No to a language feature.
+*Sharpen* brings a critical view of C# features.
+It recommends applying them only if their usage will result in a "sharper" code. *Sharpen* is not shy of saying No! to a language feature.

 ### Consistent Usage of C# Features
 Consistency matters.
-Your preferences as well.
+And your preferences, as well.

-Once configured on your project, *Sharpen* ensures that C# language features are consistently used over the whole codebase.
+Once configured on your project, *Sharpen* ensures that usage of C# language features remains consistent over the whole codebase.

 ### Code Refactoring on Arbitrary Scale
 Safely refactor your code by a single mouse click.